sabbaperveen/IBM-QRadar-deployment/README.md

     - At the end of the installation, a password will be required to set up the QRadar console.

 11. **Check Machine IP**
-    - After installation, run `ifconfig` to check the machine IP, which will be required to open the QRadar console on your browser.
+    - After installation, run `ip a` to check the machine IP, which will be required to open the QRadar console on your browser.

 12. **Access the QRadar Console**
     - Open your web browser and navigate to `https://YourIP/console`, replacing "YourIP" with the actual IP address (e.g., `https://192.168.1.1/console`).
 You'll be directed to the QRadar Login page, where you should enter the credentials you set up for the QRadar console.